matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 thread.start();
 ```

-- Examples of command pattern
+- Examples of command pattern:
     - Undo
-    - Logging
+    - Logging:
         - need command object to know how to write themselves out to a file, an object that know how to do this is said to be serializable

 ### What is a basic idea of command Pattern?